 If above command doesn’t show any error restart Apache service.

-Finally open your site in your favorite web browser using https.
-It required to open port 443 to access site using https.
+Finally, open your site in your favorite web browser using https.
+It required opening port 443 to access a site using https.

-As we are using self singed certificate, you will get an warning message on browser.
+As we are using a self-signed certificate, you will get a warning message in your browser.
 You can simply ignore this message using below steps

 Firefox User: Expand